Trending Topic

 BookmarkBookmarked

-We are deeply saddened to learn that Prof. Marcus Maurer, a highly esteemed expert who contributed significantly to touchDERMATOLOGY, has been missing for several weeks following a hiking expedition in the mountains.
-Our hearts and deepest sympathies are with his ...
+We are deeply saddened to learn of the passing of Prof. Marcus Maurer, a highly esteemed expert who contributed significantly to touchDERMATOLOGY.
+Our hearts and deepest sympathies are with his family and close friends during this difficult time.
+His guidance, ...

 Mark CompleteCompleted